MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 ### Example 5: Run a background job to get counter data

-`Start-Job` runs a `Get-Counter` command as a background job on the local computer.
+In this example, `Start-Job` runs a `Get-Counter` command as a background job on the local computer.
 To view the performance counter output from the job, use the `Receive-Job` cmdlet.

 ```powershell
 Start-Job -ScriptBlock {Get-Counter -Counter "\LogicalDisk(_Total)\% Free Space" -MaxSamples 1000}